ryanmerolle/schema-library/extensions/virtualization/README.md

-# Virtualization schema extension
+# 🧩 Virtualization

-This schema extension contains models for Firewall Policer.
-You might consider some other QoS and Security extensions to go with it!
+This schema extension contains models for VMs.
+You might consider Cluster or/and Hypervisor extension to go with!

 ## Nodes